Quansight-Labs/quansight-labs-site/posts/2020/03/pytorch-tensoriterator-internals.md

 ### Setting tensor iteration dimensions

-The value of the strides will determine which dimension of the tensor you will iterate over.
+The value of the sizes and strides will determine which dimension of the tensor you will iterate over.
 `TensorIterator` performs optimizations to make sure that at least most of the iterations happen on contiguos data to take advantage of hierarchical cache-based memory architectures (think dimension coalescing and reordering for maximum data locality).